Jurij Moskvitin

-Jurij Moskvitin (Robert Jurij Moskvitin Hansen, 6 January 1938 – 25 May 2005) was a classical pianist, composer, philosopher, mathematician and boheme.
+Jurij Moskvitin (Robert Jurij Moskvitin Hansen, 6 January 1938 – 25 May 2005) was a Danish classical pianist, composer, philosopher, mathematician and boheme.

 Jurij Moskvitin grew up in Denmark; his mother was a Russian aristocrat and his father was a Danish civil engineer.
 After World War II he studied at The Royal Danish Academy of Music in Copenhagen.
 He then obtained a master's degree in Philosophy at the University of Copenhagen.

 He was a friend of Isak Dinesen (Karen Blixen), Simon Spies, Tao Nørager and Henrik Stangerup.